-In this section, we offer an intuitive understanding of the ARO algorithm through visual examples, which is critical to understanding our methodology.
-This leads to a high-level pseudocode depiction of the algorithm.
-We then enhance this initial insight and pseudocode using precise descriptions for each step, as detailed in sections \ref{unconstrained:step_1} and \ref{unconstrained:step_2}.
-Readers comfortable with ARO can go directly to section \ref{sec:bm:unconstrained}, where we introduce our algorithm, ARRTOC.
+In this section, we offer an intuitive understanding of the ARRTOC algorithm through visual examples, which is critical to understanding our methodology.
+This leads to a high-level pseudocode description of the algorithm.
+We then enhance this initial insight and pseudocode using precise descriptions for each step, as detailed in sections \ref{constrained:step_1}, \ref{constrained:step_2}, \ref{constrained:step_3a} and \ref{constrained:step_3b}.